Joyreum/JOY/README.md

     Alternatively, One can transfer to our charity wallet and the equivalent in Fiat we’ll send to people-in-need.
     Selling this Token primary goal is charity donation and the project support.

 name: Joyreum
-symbols: 	JOY
+Symbols: JOY
-total:		10 000 000
+Total: 10 000 000
-decimals:	18
+Decimals: 18

 WebSite: https://www.joyreum.com/